Safe Wasserstein Constrained Deep Q-Learning: Battery Fast Charging Case Study

 We generate 10 independent runs of 25 episodes using both DQN and DrQ for this analysis.
 For DrQ, $Q$ is a single hidden layer neural network with 10 neurons and sigmoid activation and $D$ is a neural network with four hidden layers of size ($2, 5, 5, 2$).
 The DQN is a neural network with two hidden layers of size ($10, 10$).
 We use sigmoid activation functions for our function approximators.
 This demonstrates our algorithm is capable of yielding a high performing control policy which safely charges the battery.
 Comparatively, after 25 episodes the DQN yields a consistently unsafe control policy which overcharges the battery.
 In fact, analysis of our other runs indicates the DQN frequently fails to converge to any usable result entirely.
 Figure 1 clearly demonstrates this finding.
 Overall, DrQ delivers significantly more consistent and near monotonic improvements in performance, whereas the DQN shows no clear pattern of improvement after 25 episodes.
 DrQ also delivers tighter variance on the overall performance compared to DQN.

 Figure 2, which provides our most illustrative results, displays statistics on constraint satisfaction for both DrQ and DQN throughout these 10 runs.
-After the first episode (where constraint satisfaction is commensurate between DrQ and DQN since we do not enforce DRO), DrQ safely learns to charge the battery by leveraging the probabilistic guarantee of Wasserstein ambiguity sets.
+After the first episode (where constraint satisfaction is commensurate between DrQ and DQN since we do not enforce DRO), DrQ safely learns to charge the battery by leveraging the idealized probabilistic guarantee of Wasserstein ambiguity sets.
 In fact, our observations of constraint violation for DrQ are entirely consistent with our chosen chance constraint risk metric $\eta=2\%$ (see the figure caption for this analysis).
 Overall, only 1.25\% of episodes and only $0.023\%$ of timesteps violate constraints for DrQ.
 By observing the magnitude of the y-axis scale between cumulative and maximum constraint violation in Fig. 2, it is clear that DrQ also attenuates the magnitude and frequency of constraint violation in the unlikely event that violations do occur relative to DQN.
 In comparison, the DQN benchmark consistently violates constraints.
 The average computation time for each DrQ episode was 5.57 seconds, compared to 3.77 for DQN when run on a PC with a 9th generation intel i5 processor.

 DQN is our comparison for several reasons.
 DrQ, much like DQN, can be augmented with additional and existing safe RL architecture.
-More importantly, our analysis is intended to validate the \textit{theoretical guarantees} we obtain through application of Wasserstein ambiguity sets.
-These guarantees apply after the very first parameter update of our neural network function approximators.
-Conversely, other state-of-the-art safe RL algorithms like CPO exhibit transient periods of poor safety as the algorithm learns the constraint cost functions.
-Moreover, unlike our DrQ approach, CPO has been shown to slow the overall improvements made to performance during online learning (\cite{Achiam00}).
+More importantly, our analysis is intended to quantify real-world adherence to idealized theoretical guarantees we obtain through application of Wasserstein ambiguity sets.